Ealdor/pypbp/README.md

 * Game resolution is set to: 1024x600

 ###Puzzle Generator and Solver:
 The code and some examples were taken from: https://code.cs.nott.ac.uk/p/gp13-jaa/.
-So all the credit for them.
+So all credits for them.
 To use the generator:
 > python generator.py [PUZZLE_WIDTH] [PUZZLE_HEIGHT] [PUZZLE_NAME] [PUZZLE_DIFFICULTY (4-10)]

 > python generator.py 10 10 gentestconv.json 5

-This will generate a temp.csv or temp.json file with the generated puzzle.
+This will generate a *temp.csv* or *temp.json* file with the generated puzzle.

 ###Contact:
 ealdorj@gmail.com